Growing in Empathy Through Nursing

 He had given his stubborn vessel the holding capacity for one more of His own.
 If I had known at the beginning of the day what He would ask of me (as with many of us, I'm sure) I would have never gotten out of bed, but little by little, He asks of us.
 And he fills in the gaps.

 Tell us a little bit about yourself!

 My name is Bethany Marie Gabriele, a 23-year-old night shift emergency room nurse.

 Describe one fear or personal challenge that keeps you up at night.

 One personal challenge/ fear I have is becoming apathetic, or lukewarm and callus towards the suffering I encounter at work or with my own family and loved ones.
 Because I know what dying looks like, I can pretty readily tell someone they are certainly not.
 But that isn’t what we are called to do.
 If I am only empathetic to the actively dying, that is most of the world’s suffering belittled and brushed away.
 I am working on always seeing a suffering person with fresh eyes, and try to minister to what their real needs are.

 Tell us about the first time you experienced a strong sense of belonging inthe Catholic Church.

 When I was a young girl of four or five I remember at mass feeling a swelling, rushing, fluttering feeling in my little heart during Mass when the congregation sang the great Amen.
 Hearing all the voices come together to make something as beautiful as our response to the Mass has always inspired a sense of belonging.
 The knowledge that not matter what parish I visit, the Mass is always a steady pillar and I am participating in something much larger than myself.

-* Please note that this letter & these answers were written earlier in 2017.
-Since then, the author has been married & turned one year older!
+* Please note that this letter and these answers were written in early 2017.
+Since then, the author has been married & turned one year older.